Last Updated on November 11, 2022

 2 The Florida Keys: Tropical Paradise

 The Florida Keys, an archipelago of over 1,700 islands, is probably the most spectacular road trip in Florida.
-Highway 1, also known as the ‘Overseas Highway’ down here, runs 113 miles from mainland Florida all the way down to Key West, the southernmost point of the continental U.S., and only 90 miles north of Cuba!
+Highway 1, also known as the ‘Overseas Highway’ down here, runs 113 miles from mainland Florida all the way down to Key West, the southernmost point of the continental U.S., and only 90 miles west of Cuba!
 The views over the ocean (the Atlantic to the left, the Gulf Of Mexico to the right) are magnificent, with the color of the water constantly changing from one shade of blue to another.
-Driving the road itself is a memorable experience too, making you feel like you’re floating above the water, and the Seven Mile Bridge in the Lower Keys is an architectural masterpiece.
+Driving the road itself is a memorable experience too, making you feel like you’re floating above the water.
+You’ll be going over 42 bridges, and the longest one, the Seven Mile Bridge in the Lower Keys, is an architectural masterpiece.
+If you’re wondering how many Florida Keys are there: there are over 800, and they stretch over a distance of 180 miles.

 If you start in Miami, the entire drive is about 164 miles long, taking about 3.5 hours at a leisurely driving pace.